Marcus Allen

-Marcus LeMarr Allen (born March 26, 1960) is an American former football running back who played in the National Football League (NFL) for 16 seasons, primarily with the Los Angeles Raiders.
-Considered one of the greatest goal line and short-yard runners in NFL history, he was selected 10th overall by the Raiders in the 1982 NFL Draft, following a successful college football career at USC.
+Marcus LeMarr Allen (born March 26, 1960) is an American former professional football running back who played in the National Football League (NFL) for 16 seasons, primarily with the Los Angeles Raiders.
+Considered one of the greatest goal line and short-yard runners in NFL history, he was selected 10th overall by the Raiders in the 1982 NFL draft, following a successful college football career with the USC Trojans.
 He was a member of the Raiders for 11 seasons and spent his last five seasons with the Kansas City Chiefs.

 During his professional career, Allen ran for 12,243 yards and caught 587 passes for 5,412 yards.
 He also scored 145 touchdowns, including a then-league-record 123 rushing touchdowns, and was elected to six Pro Bowls.
 While with the Raiders, he helped the team win Super Bowl XVIII.
 He was the first NFL player to gain more than 10,000 rushing yards and 5,000 receiving yards during his career.
-Allen has the distinction of being the only player to have won the Heisman Trophy, an NCAA national championship, the Super Bowl, and be named NFL MVP and Super Bowl MVP.
-He was inducted to the College Football Hall of Fame in 2000 and the Pro Football Hall of Fame in 2003.
+Allen has the distinction of being the only player to have won the Heisman Trophy, named Unanimous All-American, won an AFCA National Championship Trophy, the Super Bowl, and be named NFL MVP and Super Bowl MVP.
+He was inducted to the College Football Hall of Fame in 2000, the Pro Football Hall of Fame in 2003, and the International Sports Hall of Fame in 2021.

-High school
+Early life

 Allen played football at Abraham Lincoln High School in San Diego, California, where he played the quarterback and safety positions.
 Watching Allen in the 1977 CIF Title game against Kearny High School, one saw the emergence of a superstar.
-Allen led the Lincoln team to a 34-6 victory, scoring five touchdowns, including one after intercepting a pass.
+Allen led the Lincoln team to a 34–6 victory, scoring five touchdowns, including one after intercepting a pass.
 Allen rushed for 195 yards.
+Allen won the Cal-Hi Sports Mr. Football, awarded to California's best high school football player, in 1977.